-- 35. ESG and/or green taxonomies are currently under development across several jurisdictions and stakeholders.
-However, there are differences of opinion: for example, the EU "recognizes as green, or environmentally sustainable, economic activities that make a substantial contribution to at least one of the EU's climate and environmental objectives, while at the same time not significantly harming any of these objectives and meeting minimum social safeguards".
-It is clear that while this may be a suitable definition for EU countries that subscribe to the EU's climate and environmental objectives, it may not be as applicable outside of the EU. - 36.
+- 34. The use of common ESG and green taxonomies (sets of official classifications, definitions and standards) would greatly contribute to the comparability and serviceability of the data, as well as facilitate compilation tasks.
+In most cases when developing a taxonomy, detailed inclusion and exclusion lists are developed to ensure that macroeconomic accountants are applying the definitions in a consistent fashion. - 35.
+ESG and/or green taxonomies are currently under development across several jurisdictions and stakeholders.
+However, there are differences of opinion: for example, the EU "recognizes as green, or environmentally sustainable, economic activities that make a substantial contribution to at least one of the EU's climate and environmental objectives, while at the same time not significantly harming any of these objectives and meeting minimum social safeguards".12 It is clear that while this may be a suitable definition for EU countries that subscribe to the EU's climate and environmental objectives, it may not be as applicable outside of the EU. - 36.
 As there is no international consensus on how to define sustainable finance activities or products or on the metrics to be used to determine if they meet minimum agreed standards, this Issues Note recommends not to adopt a single taxonomy.
 This is in line with approach of DGI-3 Rec 4.
 While in most cases the SNA requires consistency in reporting approaches, in this case the authors' view is that flexibility is acceptable.
 The rationale is that it is more important to make a start on compiling estimates, even though initially there will be poor comparability and varying quality across countries. - 37.
 At the same time, the development of official taxonomies is encouraged.
 Some countries have already developed their own official standards and definitions, e.g. Japan.
 Other countries may wish to use data from private sources, which each have their own sustainable finance metrics.
 Regional versions of SNA, such as the ESA, may also refer to a specific taxonomy of use in the corresponding region. - 38.
 A labelling and certification approach is also needed.
 Three modalities of ESG and green labelling are considered, in line with the approach of the DGI-3 Rec 4 Task Team: - a) Self-labelling, where the issuing entity decides on the appropriate ESG or green classification (no second party opinion or SPO, and no certification). - b) SPO, where a trusted entity provides the ESG or green label (no certification). - c) Certification, where, in the presence of standards, a specialised entity grants the ESG or green status. - 39.
-Two decisions need to be taken in this respect by the AEG.
+Two decisions need to be taken in this respect.
 The first is whether all three assessment levels should be allowed for reporting in the SNA financial accounts and balance sheets.
 Originally, the DGI-3 Rec 4 Task Team argued in favour of requiring SPO or certification to address concerns about greenwashing.
 However, this approach may not be suitable in all contexts.
-SPO and certification is not common in all countries, and it may only be available for large entities with deep pockets, introducing a possible bias against small- and medium-sized companies and local governments.
-Based on these concerns, the DGI-3 Rec 4 Task Team decided to allow a flexible approach to certification https://finance.ec.europa.eu/system/files/2021-04/sustainable-finance-taxonomy-faq en.pdf
+SPO and certification is not common in all countries, and it may only be available for large entities with deep pockets, introducing a possible bias against small-and medium-sized companies and local governments.
+Based on these concerns, the DGI-3 Rec 4 Task Team decided to allow a flexible approach to certification while stressing the importance of compilers providing metadata so that users know which approach is being taken.
+The authors of this Issues Note are in favour aligning with this approach, and this was endorsed by the AEG-BOPCOM meeting in February 2024.

+12 https://finance.ec.europa.eu/system/files/2021-04/sustainable-finance-taxonomy-faq en.pdf